Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 9. Keep a Close Eye on the Soil pH

-To ensure optimal growth and flowering, the pH of the growing medium should be slightly acidic, between 5.5 to 6.8.
+The pH of the growing medium should be slightly acidic, between 5.5 and 6.8, to ensure optimal growth and flowering.
 Use a pH meter to get the readings right.

-If the pH of the soil is alkaline, you can bring it down by adding Alum in water and using it to moisten the growing medium every 2-3 weeks.
+If the soil pH is alkaline, you can bring it down by adding Alum to water and using it to moisten the growing medium every 2-3 weeks.
+Do check it once before you start experimenting; here’s how!

 10. Use Bone Meal and Vermicompost

-Apart from the fertilizers, it will be a good idea to go organic and use bone meal and vermicompost in the growing medium.
-It is a sure shot way to ensure the plant flowers are bigger and better.
+Apart from the fertilizers, going organic and using bone meal and vermicompost in the growing medium will be a good idea.
+This is a surefire way to ensure the plant flowers are bigger and better.

-- Two tablespoons of bone or blood meal are all you need per container every 4-6 months.
-Make sure you mix them in the growing medium properly and water the plant till it seeps out from the drainage hole at the bottom.
+- Two tablespoons of bone or blood meal per container every 4-6 months is all you need.
+Make sure you mix them in the growing medium properly and water the plant until the water seeps out from the drainage hole at the bottom.

 - Adding a handful of vermicompost or well-rotted chicken or cow manure to the container once every few days.